Open Source Asset Managers - An Analytical Comparison

 Snipe-IT is often listed at the top of any respected list of open-source asset managers.
 It has a wide range of functionality and can be considered one of the strongest players in the market.

 As per GoodFirms, Snipe-IT has user and location functionality.
 It integrates with barcode/QR scanners and has an easy import and export function for assets.
 In addition, it maintains an overview of check-ins and check-outs to the asset, allowing visibility of what has happened to the asset, as well as who last accessed it.
 You can conduct a regular ‘whodunnit’ if you feel so inclined.

 SysAid – Hot Off The Press

-SysAid is the second most cited open source asset manager.
+SysAid is the second most cited open-source asset manager.
 Understandably so.
 It has a wide range of functionality as well, and boasts some ‘hot-off-the-press’ features.
 In a move as recent as June of this year, according to CrunchBase, SysAid has deployed an AI chatbot to help improve employee experience.
-This may give SysAid the competitive edge, in particular for companies looking to improve their employee satisfaction ratings.
+This may give SysAid a competitive edge, in particular for companies looking to improve their employee satisfaction ratings.

 In general, as described by GoodFirms, the functionality covers over user and location, help desk integration, managing patches assigned to particular computers, real-time tracking and notifications and import of assets.